waffelroffel/BeefSimulator/README.md

 bs.plot([0.0, 2.0, 4.0, 8.0], z=0.5, 'C') # Concentration heat xy-crossections at z=0.5 at times t=0.0, 2.0, 4.0, and 8.0.
 ```

-The plots are saved in the same directory as the data is stored as png files.
+The plots are saved in the same directory as the data is stored as pdf files.
+You can also enable LaTeX typesetting by including the line `bs.plotter.set_latex(True)` before plotting.
+The installation requirements must be fulfilled in order to make it work.
+See https://matplotlib.org/3.2.1/tutorials/text/usetex.html for more information.

 ---